-4.13 Code Padding with Operand-Size Override and NOP
+4.13 Code Padding with Operand-Size Override and Multibyte NOP

-Use one or more operand-size overrides (66h) and the NOP instruction (90h) to align code and space out branches.
+Use the multibyte NOP instruction (0F 1Fh) to align code and space out branches..

 Occasionally it is necessary to insert neutral code fillers into the code stream (for example, for codealignment purposes or to space out branches).
-Because this filler code is executable, it should take up as few execution resources as possible, not diminish decode density, and not modify any processor state other than advancing the instruction pointer (rIP).
-Although there are several possible multibyte NOP-equivalent instructions that do not change the processor state (other than rIP), combinations of the operand-size override and the NOP instruction work best.
+Because this filler code is executable, it should take up as few execution resources as possible, should not diminish decode density, and should not modify any processor state other than to advance the instruction pointer (rIP).
+Although there are several possible multibyte NOP-equivalent instructions that do not change the processor state (other than rIP), combinations of the operand-size override and the multibyte NOP instruction are more efficient.
+These NOP instructions are only available on AMD AthlonTM and later processors.
+For processors older than Athlon, use the standard NOP (opcode 090h) in combination with up to three operand size override prefixes (opcode 66h).